zacanger/junk/README.md

-Minimalist opengl terminal for macos.
+Bare minimum OpenGL terminal emulator for macOS.

-My fork of Zterm.
-Zterm is fine, but it's got a ton of features and I don't want any of those, I just want a terminal emulator.
-On Linux I would use `st` or `xterm`; on Mac my best option right now is the default Terminal.app.
-Maybe I can rectify that here.

-I've removed a lot of features: searching, vi-mode, Windows support, clipboard support, etc. The goal is to just have a terminal emulator; I use tmux for "features."

-This is partially a chance for me to learn Rust, and partially a chance for me to get Mac terminal that isn't terrible.
+Forked from Alacritty.
+Most features removed.
+Why?
+I wanted something like `st` or `xterm`, but for Mac.
+Turns out every single Mac terminal emulator out there has ridiculous features, like password management, Vim keybinds, and URL opening.
+I don't want any of that, and honestly, neither should you; it violates basic Unix principles and leads to terrible bugs (just search for "iterm vulnerability" if you're curious).
+This is also a chance for me to mess around with Rust a bit.

 <p align="center">
     <img width="200" alt="Zterm Logo" src="https://raw.githubusercontent.com/zterm/zterm/master/extra/logo/compat/zterm-term%2Bscanlines.png">